 So he thought he would be better off just doing it himself, until...

 He lost $100,000 in real estate when the market crashed in 2008-2009.
-(In his double life as a travelling rock-star, a drummer no less, he used his down time between gigs and radio interviews to study real-estate investment.)
+(In his double life as a traveling rock-star, a drummer no less, he used his down time between gigs and radio interviews to study real-estate investment.)
 Around the same time, his band made it to this huge music award, Western Canada Music Award... but broke up 20 minutes before showtime.

-So Tim was scrambling to fine a way to make money.
+So Tim was scrambling to find a way to make money.
 He ended up promoting a speaker, a guy who tells people how to become rich by being a pseudo-business owner, aka a 12 million dollar ponzi scheme.
 That guy is now convicted, btw.

 “Then, there was this day that I had to chose between sitting on a flipped over laundry hamper in the shower or stay in bed so my mom can sponge bathe me, at age 28.”

 Tim got really sick.
 He lost the ability to walk for 3 months, so he couldn't run his business, he couldn't even type.
 It was literally the stress and the fatigue that got him.

 “I got to give up this whole Johne Wayne attitude of 'I can do it myself, I can just work longer hours, I can get up earlier, stay up later, I can basically do it all myself.'
 Because clearly there is a downside to burnout and I'm paying the price big time, right now.”

 “I realized if I'm never rich, I'm never famous, if all I get to do on a daily basis is just get a little better at entrepreneurship with every day that goes by, that would be a life well lived.”